 KIM YOONOK STENBERG, Montgomery College.

-In the class-bound society of late Victorian and Edwardian England, those few women who dared to enter into the rough and tumble world of local politics were often middle-class ladies who had leisure, confidence, and connections.
 Were there any working class women party activists?
-The answer is yes.
 Then what was the profile of a typical working-class party woman?
 First, she came not from destitute situations but from the labour aristocracy.
 Second, working-class party women were likely to be married, unlike their middle-class counterparts, most of whom were spinsters.
 Third, many working-class or lower-middle-class women party activists were married to local politicians and notables, whose presence eased their political entry.
 Fourth, working-class political women were concentrated in a few specific working-class districts, such as Poplar, Southwark, and Woolwich in the case of London.
 Finally, it was the Labour movement that provided the most hospitable environment for working-class women's political mobilization.

 A Divided Working Class?
 Planning